Skip to main content

 env:

-A few things worth calling out in this snippet:
+A few things worth calling out:

 • -s HIGH — only fail the build on HIGH findings.
 Start strict-but-quiet, then tighten to MEDIUM once the baseline is clean.